 Helping your kids understand how to read food labels prepares them for making smart food choices their whole lives.
-Whether in the supermarket, at home or at school, there are many opportunities to teach your child about healthy nutrition.
+Whether in the supermarket, at home or at school, there are many opportunities to teach your child about nutrition.

 For younger children, focusing on MyPlate food groups and eating mindfully is a great place to start.
 Older children and teens can learn about individual nutrients on the Nutrition Facts label and how to decipher food label claims.